History

 The first dendrological samples taken from the fragmentary upper planks yielded a result from the second quarter of the 15th century with a provenance from the Weser Lowland.

-The decision to take further samples from the lowermost and better preserved strakes was rewarded with an unexpected result: The lowermost planks did not only antedate the latter by a few decades, but originated from the Baltic region.
+The decision to take further samples from the lowermost and better preserved strakes was rewarded with an unexpected result: the lowermost planks did not only antedate the latter by a few decades, but originated from the Baltic region.
 This surprising discovery prompted a thorough study, seeking to contextualise the wreck by addressing Baltic timber-trade in this period (cf. Zwick 2019).

-The wreck was evidently scrapped at the Teerhof site, and the framing-timber may have been removed for re-use.
+It appears from the remains that the wreck was evidently scrapped at the Teerhof site, and the framing-timber may have been removed for re-use.

 Status